Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 Therefore, TRST participants pay the same cost whether they join through an affiliate or directly from the TRST management website.

 ## DAO-ization
-80% distributed to users
-20% is distributed within the DAO organization Governance token holders get to decide where to donate, set policy, and get a portion of the proceeds.
+Governance token holders get to decide where to donate, set policy, and get a portion of the proceeds.
 Owner organization handles marketing activities and development